dcavar/Xrenner-JSON-NLP/README.md

 ## Introduction

-[Xrenner] wrapper for [JSON-NLP].
+This module provides an [Xrenner] wrapper for [JSON-NLP], which means that the output of [Xrenner] is returned as [JSON-NLP].
+The wrapper also provides the possibility to launch [Xrenner] as a Microservice with a RESTful interface based on [Flask] or WSGI.

 ## Docker CoreNLP

+Xrenner requires a running version of [CoreNLP].
+The default port is 9000.
+It is possible to set the configuration line to an alternative port number.
+It is possible to run [CoreNLP] as an independent and standalone service or from a docker container:

-`docker pull nlpbox/corenlp`
+  docker pull nlpbox/corenlp
-`docker run -p 9000:9000 -ti nlpbox/corenlp`
+  docker run -p 9000:9000 -ti nlpbox/corenlp

-To test, open a new tab and
+To test, open a new tab and type:

-`wget -q --post-data "Although they didn't like it, they accepted the offer."   'localhost:9000/?properties={"annotators":"depparse","outputFormat":"conll"}' -O /dev/stdout`
+  wget -q --post-data "Although they didn't like it, they accepted the offer."   localhost:9000/?properties={"annotators":"depparse","outputFormat":"conll"}' -O /dev/stdout